Tennis-French Open roundup from day 15

-June 11 Round-up of Day 15 at the French Open on Sunday:
+June 11 (Reuters) - Round-up of Day 15 at the French Open on Sunday:

 QUOTE OF THE DAY: “There is nothing to say about today, you were too good.
 What you are doing in tennis is unbelievable.
 It's always been an honour to play against you, two Grand Slam finals now, congratulations to you for your career and your team” - Stan Wawrinka to Rafael Nadal after suffering a 6-2 6-3 6-1 defeat to the Spaniard in the final.